sbrajesh/bp-activity-comment-notifier/readme.txt

 2. Comment notification in the adminbar notification list screenshot-2.png

 == Changelog ==

+= 1.2.0 =
+* Fix double notification bug for original author of the activity.

 = 1.1.4 =
 * Links to the actual comment fragment on the page